Skip to main content

 Customer ServicePhone and email

-Vanguard is a world-famous provider of passive investing strategies, most commonly through its ETFs which you’ve likely heard of before.
-The company is the de facto king of low-cost, buy-and-hold passive investing.
+Vanguard is a world-famous provider of passive investing strategies, most commonly through its ETFs – VOO, VTI, BND, and others you’ve likely heard of before.
+The company is the de facto king of low-cost, buy-and-hold passive investing, managing approximately $12 trillion globally on behalf of more than 50 million investors.

 #6 JP Morgan